llotz/PhpGridder/README.md

 ## Preferences

-PHP >= 5.3  -- I'm sure it works with older versions but i haven't testet it.
+PHP >= 5.3  -- I'm sure it works with older versions but i haven't tested it.

 Thats it.
 No dependencies to download or composer libraries to install.